On the South Coast of NSW

 On the drive from Narooma to Bermagui.
 You can take the Bermagui Road which turns onto Wallaga Lake Road.

 Then, you cross over a one-lane bridge with the water from Lake Wallaga on either side of you.
+I wasn't expecting to find myself driving on a road with water on either side of me.

 You will find a few of these one-lane bridges in this area.
 If there is a vehicle coming over the bridge, you wait until they have crossed over it.
+And, you will cross over lakes and creeks as they exit the bays and ocean.

 Wallaga Lake